‘Energy can not be created or destroyed, it can only be changed from one form to another.”

 Power as electricity, transferring force.

 In an energetic sense power the energy available for work.
 It is transportation over space and time of energy from one source, to be used elsewhere.
 An analogy to training can be made when the effort invested in exercises can transfer to other areas.
+A powerful training would be an investment that has great transfer potential.

 Power as influence and agency.

 In a social sense power can be viewed as the ability to influence the outcome of events and behavior of others.
 Those with more power are more able to dictate outcomes and are less easily influenced by outside forces.
 Willpower is an example of power in an individual psychological sense.
 One who has more willpower is less easily deterred from achieving a goal then others.
-In our view, the power of an adult refers to agency they have that children don’t .
-Adults, through their vast knowledge and capabilities are more able to influence the world around them, shaping it to a larger degree than a child is capable of.
+In our view, the power of an adult refers to agency they have that children do not.
+Adults, through their experience and capabilities are more able to influence the world around them, shaping it to a larger degree than a child is capable of.
 With this capability also arises a responsibility to use this power for the better.
 When it comes to training, power then refers not only to ones expanded physical ability, but also taking responsibility for creating circumstances for health, and awareness of ones own responsibility in the matter.

 The power of an adult in our definition refers both to the expanded agency to act, and the responsibility that comes with it without being confined by the crippling waste of effort that is the result of a mindset that children have not yet developed, hence their ease.